People alone can make best decisions under democratic system: PM

-KARACHI, Oct 14 (APP):Prime Minister Shahid Khaqan Abbasi Saturday reposed his confidence that the people of Pakistan would decide the

-future government, juxtaposing the unprecedented performance of Pakistan Muslim League-N with its rival political
+KARACHI, Oct 14 (APP):Prime Minister Shahid Khaqan Abbasi Saturday reposed his confidence that the people of Pakistan would decide the future government, juxtaposing the unprecedented performance of Pakistan Muslim League-N with its rival political parties and previous regimes.

 He noted that democracy was sine qua non for the progress and prosperity of the country and its people.